ConnectyCube/connectycube-cordova-samples/guides/code-samples-chat-cordova.md

----
-title: Cordova Chat code sample - How To guide
+# Cordova Chat code sample - How To guide
-description: A complete guide of how to run origin Chat code sample for browser on Cordova/PhoneGap environment.
-head:
-  - tag: title
-    content: Cordova Chat code sample - 'How To' guide | Connectycube
-sidebar:
-    label: Chat code samples
-    order: 4
----

 Here we explain how to run origin [Chat code sample for browser](/js/code-samples#chat-code-sample) on [Cordova/PhoneGap environment](https://cordova.apache.org/#getstarted)